The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Michigan, US

 Accepting New Patients

-Jonathan Fellows is a Neurologist in Farmington Hills, Michigan.
-Dr. Fellows has been practicing medicine for over 30 years and is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Essential Tremor, Transient Ischemic Attack (TIA), Autosomal Dominant Partial Epilepsy with Auditory Features, and Cerebellar Degeneration.
+Jonathan Fellows is a Neurologist practicing medicine in Farmington Hills, Michigan.
+He has been practicing medicine for over 30 years.
+Dr. Fellows is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
+He is also highly rated in 75 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Transient Ischemic Attack (TIA), Autosomal Dominant Partial Epilepsy with Auditory Features, and Cerebellar Degeneration.
+Dr. Fellows is board certified in American Osteopathic Board Of Neurology & Psychiatry.
 Dr. Fellows is currently accepting new patients.

 Experienced in Mitochondrial Trifunctional Protein Deficiency